Acting Commissioner, Loita Butcher

 HB2606 – Clarifying the potential sentence for disorderly conduct (Effective June 9, 2015): This Act clarifies that a person convicted of disorderly conduct, a misdemeanor, may be confined in jail instead of the DOC for twenty-four hours, or fined not more than $100.

 Paul began his career with the Division of Corrections at the West Virginia Penitentiary in July of 1987 as a Correctional Officer I and was promoted to the rank of Sergeant and then Lieutenant.
 He was part of the transition team for closing the Penitentiary and opening the Mount Olive Correctional Complex.
 In February of 1998, Paul transferred to Saint Marys Correctional Center and in October of that same year joined the staff at Northern Correctional Center where he became the Associate Warden of Security in November, 2012.
 Paul also served as Northern Regional CERT Commander from 2001 to 2012.
-Paul was appointed as the Assistant Commissioner for the WV Division of Corrections on August 2, 2015.
+Paul was appointed as the Assistant Commissioner for the WV Division of Corrections on August 2, 2015, and then made Acting Deputy Commissioner effective May 27, 2017.

 Chief of Staff, Brad Douglas